student@ubuntu:~$

 Declaration Syntax

 A function pointer stores the address of a function.
-The syntax is notoriously ugly:
+The syntax takes practice to read:

 int (*compare)(int, int);